schuchert/wikispaces/pages/java/project.from.scratch/using.gradle.md

 ~~~

 ### Internet access
 The terminal needs access to the internet.
-If these commands fail due to needing to configure the proxy, update settings.gradle:
+If these commands fail
+due to needing to configure the proxy, update `settings.gradle`:
 ^
-File: settings.gradle
 ~~~ gradle
 // ... snip
 rootProject.name = 'smoke'